 The safety and success of the group depends on each camper's physical and emotional readiness for the trip.
-Prior to heading out, the group will practice paddling skills, wilderness camping techniques, and learn emergency rescue skills/protocols.
+Prior to heading out, the group will practice wilderness camping techniques, and learn emergency rescue skills/protocols.
 It is the responsibility of each camper to maintain a level of fitness necessary to participate in this program.
 Some type of exercise (walking, biking, yoga, etc) is a great way to prepare for the trek prior to camp.

-The group will be out of camp on June 19-21.
+The group will be out of camp on July 10-13.